Teradata/r-driver/README.md

-insertdifftime.R            | Demonstrates how to insert R difftime values into a temporary table. inserthms.R                 | Demonstrates how to insert R hms values into a temporary table. insertinteger.R             | Demonstrates how to insert R integer values into a temporary table. insertposixct.R             | Demonstrates how to insert R POSIXct values into a temporary table. insertposixlt.R             | Demonstrates how to insert R POSIXlt values into a temporary table. insertraw.R                 | Demonstrates how to insert R raw values into a temporary table.
+insertdifftime.R            | Demonstrates how to insert R difftime values into a temporary table. inserthms.R                 | Demonstrates how to insert R hms values into a temporary table. insertinteger.R             | Demonstrates how to insert R integer values into a temporary table. insertnumeric.R             | Demonstrates how to insert R numeric values into a temporary table. insertposixct.R             | Demonstrates how to insert R POSIXct values into a temporary table. insertposixlt.R             | Demonstrates how to insert R POSIXlt values into a temporary table. insertraw.R                 | Demonstrates how to insert R raw values into a temporary table.